retkowsky/image_retrieval_with_Azure_Computer_Vision_4.0/README.md

-# Image retrieval with Azure Computer Vision V4.0 (Public Preview)
+# Image retrieval with Azure Computer Vision V4.0 (Public Preview) using vector embeddings

 **Vector embeddings** are a way of representing content—text or images—as vectors of real numbers in a high-dimensional space.
 Vector embeddings are often learned from large amounts of textual and visual data using machine learning algorithms, such as neural networks.
 Each dimension of the vector corresponds to a different feature or attribute of the content, such as its semantic meaning, syntactic role, or context in which it commonly appears.